2020 Texas Tech Red Raiders football team

 The 2020 Texas Tech Red Raiders football team represented Texas Tech University in the 2020 NCAA Division I FBS football season.
 The team was led by Matt Wells in his second season as the program's 16th head coach.
 The Red Raiders played their home games on the university's campus in Lubbock, Texas at Jones AT&T Stadium, and competed as members of the Big 12 Conference.
+Due to the COVID-19 pandemic, the stadium's capacity was reduced to 25%.

 On December 14, just over a week after the team's game against Kansas, offensive coordinator David Yost was fired.
 The Red Raiders finished the season with the 60th ranked offense in FBS, averaging 29.1 points per game.

-Previous season

-The Red Raiders completed 2019 season with a record of 4–8, 2–7 in conference play to finish ninth in the conference.
-The season was promising from the Red Raiders with the first season in the new era of Matt Wells, however, after many short-comings, the Raiders were not invited to any other postseason play/didn't qualify for it.